Never let your home exceed this humidity level – or risk mould, damp and property damage

 “Like excess moisture, too dry an environment can cause problems to health and home too,” warns Chris Michael.

-Chris says to be looking out for the following tell-tale signs of low humidity in a room or house:
+Chris says to look out for the following tell-tale signs of low humidity:

 - Blocked noses and sore throats: “Persistent sneezing and coughing isn’t necessarily an indication that you’re coming down with a cold but could be a sign of low indoor humidity,” says Chris.
 “Remember, your pets are also susceptible to the negative effects of cold dry air and may also fall victim to the odd cough or sneeze.”